AljazOblonsek/portfolio/src/posts/unit-testing-with-vitest-real-world-scenarios-and-advanced-approaches.md

 <span style="font-weight: bold; font-size: 0.8rem;">Pro Tip: If you are already familiar with Jest but new to Vitest, you can leverage your knowledge of Jest and Google for solutions in Jest, as Vitest has a very similar API to Jest.
 This way, you can find Jest solutions and adapt them for your Vitest use case to streamline your testing process.</span>

-_Note: While we have used this code in production, and it works well for us, it might not be the best way to do it.
-As always, there are multiple approaches to achieve the same thing, and you must research which one works best for you._
+_Note: As always, there are multiple approaches to achieve the same thing, and you must research which one works best for you._

 ## Real World Example 1: Testing `useDebouncedValue` Hook